How to look at a builder’s floor plan to spot the design features and flaws

 3. Master Bedroom with Ensuite

-Be VERY critical of the layout of these two rooms.
+Be VERY critical of the layout of the master bedroom and ensuite.

 Now turn your attention to the location of the toilet in the ensuite.
 Is it neatly tucked away, or the first thing you see when you walk in the room?